Opinion | On the domestic front, Biden is all ambition. Why not on foreign policy?

 Ever since then-President Donald Trump pulled out of the Iran deal, Biden and his top advisers have made clear that the withdrawal was a serious mistake, one that dramatically undermined the United States’ credibility with the world and created a more dangerous Middle East.
 The deal had placed Iran in a box, imposing strict limits on its nuclear program.
 Without them, Tehran was moving ever closer to nuclear weapons.

 You would assume that, once in office, the Biden administration would be searching for a quick way to return to the deal.
 No, it turns out.
 Both the secretary of state and the director of national intelligence say that rejoining the deal is “a long ways” away.
-They insist that Iran first come back into compliance, but that’s largely a way to avoid confronting the issue.
-Diplomats could find a way for the two countries to rejoin simultaneously.
+They insist that Iran first come back into compliance, but that’s largely a tactic to avoid confronting the issue.
+Diplomats could find a method for the two countries to rejoin simultaneously.
 Many of Biden’s officials helped negotiate the Iran accord and argued strenuously that it was the best deal that the United States could get.
 Have they changed their minds?

 On China, the administration has been falling over itself to prove how tough it is.
 The American readouts from both Biden’s call with Chinese President Xi Jinping and Secretary of State Antony Blinken’s call with his Chinese counterpart, Yang Jiechi, sound less like diplomatic documents than pieces of performance art designed for a domestic audience.
 The readouts are studded with words like “coercive” and “unfair,” and include stern vows to hold Beijing “accountable for its efforts to threaten stability.”